libbitcoin/libbitcoin-system/doc/sphinx/overview.rst

 This enables libbitcoin methods that expect one function type to be mapped to different methods that expect different or additional arguments.
-``std::bind`` allows data to be bound to a function only for the duration of that function object.
+:func:`std::bind` allows data to be bound to a function only for the duration of that function object.
 ::